Sextuple (association football): Seventh and eighth title

 On 11 February 2021, just minutes after Bayern Munich won the FIFA Club World Cup final to secure a sextuple, former Bayern coach Pep Guardiola jokingly challenged the side to a match against previous sextuple winners Barcelona, a team that was managed by Guardiola at the time.
 As these two sides were the only ones to have achieved a sextuple in football history, he suggested that they could play for a seventh title.

-It is technically possible for certain teams to win seven trophies in a single calendar year; for example, a top-flight English club can win the standard six trophies that are of similar calibre and format to the ones achieved in previous sextuples, but can also add a seventh title by winning the EFL Cup, a secondary national cup in England which does not exist in the many other countries that have only one domestic cup competition.
+It is technically possible for certain teams to win seven trophies in a single calendar year; for example, a top-flight English club can win the standard six trophies that are of similar calibre and format to the ones achieved in previous sextuples, but can also add a seventh title by winning the EFL Cup, a secondary national cup that does not exist in most countries, which only have one domestic cup competition.

-Since 2025, there is an opportunity for any European, African or South American top division league club to win seven trophies supplemented by a domestic cup and super cup, as well as an octuple for top-flight clubs in some countries (such as England, Argentina, or Egypt), if they win a FIFA Intercontinental Cup in the same year in which the revamped FIFA Club World Cup took place.
+Since 2025, there is an opportunity for any European, African or South American top division league club to win seven trophies, as well as eight trophies for top-flight clubs in some countries (such as England, Egypt, Japan, Portugal, and Scotland, where a league cup exists), if they win the FIFA Intercontinental Cup in the same year in which the revamped quadrennial FIFA Club World Cup took place.

-Celtic were close to achieving the feat of septuple feat in 1967, when they added a European Cup title to their domestic quadruple consisting of the Scottish First Division, Scottish Cup, secondary Scottish League Cup and tertiary Glasgow Cup.
-However, there was an absence of either a Scottish (Note: Scotland has never organized a domestic Super cup) or European Super Cup at the time, (Note: The UEFA Super Cup's inaugural competition was in 1973.) and Celtic's subsequent loss against Argentine side Racing Club in the 1967 Intercontinental Cup prevented them from achieving their seventh major honour within the year.
+Paris Saint-Germain missed the opportunity to achieve the feat in 2025; they won the Ligue 1, the Coupe de France, the Trophée des Champions, and the Champions League, but then lost the 2025 FIFA Club World Cup final to Chelsea before securing the UEFA Super Cup and the FIFA Intercontinental Cup.